|

 These people are threatened by President Bush and his so-called "Cowboy Diplomacy".
 Good.

 If these people aren't feeling threatened we are doing something wrong.
 It is said that for evil to flourish all it takes is for good men to do nothing.
+If you don't actively cultivate and maintain your garden, weeds will grow.

 The left believes that poverty and poor human rights are the cause of the troubles of the Middle East.
 In reality, these are actually symptoms of the underlying problem.
 The real problem is the presence of totalitarian theocracy in these countries.